yazdinip/CreditRisk/docs/architecture.md

    - Batch scoring uses `creditrisk.pipelines.batch_predict`; online scoring uses the FastAPI app in `creditrisk.serve.api`.
    - Both paths now emit structured JSON logs with correlation IDs, entity counts, and latency, giving observability hooks for Splunk/CloudWatch/etc.
    - Promotion flow: the training stage emits `reports/registry_promotion.json`, and CD invokes `python -m creditrisk.pipelines.auto_promote` to advance registered versions automatically when validations pass.
+   - ECS deployment: once the GitHub Actions CD job publishes images to GHCR, it fetches the live ECS task definition, swaps in the new image tag, forces a deployment, and smoke-tests `/health` + `/predict` via the load balancer.
+If the smoke test fails, the workflow reverts to the previously running task definition automatically.

 ```
 raw Kaggle CSVs